Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Let’s get started so you can get the best recommendations for your scholarship and admissions applications!

 Why do letters of recommendation matter?

-As grades and test scores provide admissions officers with quantitative data around a student’s achievement, recommendations provide a qualitative assessment of a student’s high school experience.
-As we will discuss, this is why it is important for your primary recommendations to be academic in nature.
+While grades and test scores tell admissions officers how you performed academically in high school, essays and recommendations tell admissions officers who you are.
+As we will discuss, this is why it is important for your primary recommendations to be focused on you as a student and learner (though this doesn’t necessarily mean that the recommendations should come from the classes you had the highest grades in.
 Most scholarships and colleges are going to be most interested in what your teachers and guidance counselors have to say.

 How to ask for a letter of recommendation

 Now that we have discussed what a letter of recommendation is and why they matter, let’s dive into how you can ask your teachers for a letter of recommendation.